vikamuhan-reddy/19AI405ExpNo9/README.md

             else:
                 print(wumpus_board[r][c], end=" ")
         print()

-    Check current location
     location = wumpus_board[row][column]
     print("Current location:", location)

-     Check if player has found the gold if location == "G":
+    if location == "G":
         score += 1000
         print("Congratulations!
 You found the gold.")
         break

-     Check if player has fallen into a pit elif location == "P":
+    elif location == "P":
         score -= 1000
         print("Oh no!
 You fell into a pit.") break

-    Check if player has encountered the Wumpus elif location == "W":
+    elif location == "W":
         score -= 1000
         print("Oh no!
 You encountered the Wumpus.")
         break

-    Check if player perceives a smell
     elif location == "S":
         if arrow:
             print("You smell something awful nearby.")